 - Multi-gated acquisition (MUGA): This is a nuclear medicine scan that measures the flow of blood through the heart.
 The test shows how much blood is pumped through the ventricles on each heartbeat.
 The MUGA scan helps show abnormalities in the size and function of the ventricles.

-- Transecophageal echocardiogram (TEE): This type of echo uses a long, thin tube called an endoscope to guide an ultrasound transducer down the esophagus.
+- Transesophageal echocardiogram (TEE): This type of echo uses a long, thin tube called an endoscope to guide an ultrasound transducer down the esophagus.
 It allows your physician to see pictures of the heart without the ribs and lungs in the way.
 A TEE is done when your physician needs a closer look at your heart or does not have enough information from a regular echo.

 After diagnosis, our Structural Heart Team at Kettering Health can begin to assess the severity of your valve disease.
 Treatment of your valve disease depends on how far the disease has progressed.
 If your disease is mild, medication may be prescribed to regulate your heart rate and prevent blood clots.
 However, if the disease persists or worsens, the following options are available to repair or replace your heart valves.

-- Transcatherter aortic valve repair (TAVR): This is a non-surgical, less invasive means of aortic valve repair for those with severe aortic stenosis who are high risk or too sick for open heart surgery.
+- Transcatheter aortic valve repair (TAVR): This is a non-surgical, less invasive means of aortic valve repair for those with severe aortic stenosis who are high risk or too sick for open heart surgery.
 During TAVR, an interventional cardiologist will insert a hollow tube called a sheath into an artery in your leg.
 Your new valve, attached to a catheter, will be inserted through this sheath and guided to your diseased valve.
 The balloon on this catheter will be filled with fluid, expanding your new valve, and pushing aside the leaflets of the diseased valve.
 The balloon will be deflated and the catheter removed, leaving your brand new valve permanently placed.

 - Balloon valvuloplasty: Like TAVR, this is a non-surgical intervention used to reduce aortic valve stenosis—the narrowing of the aortic valve.
 The same procedural steps as the TAVR are performed, but unlike TAVR a new valve is not placed.
 In this procedure, a balloon is advanced to your diseased valve, inflated to stretch the valve open, and removed with nothing left behind.
 Doing this should allow the aortic valve to open and close more freely.